-Consultations with parents and guardians, students, pediatricians, specialists, health agencies, classroom teachers, counselors, dietary and custodial personnel are sought in order to gather information.
-As investigator, the School Nurse obtains information regarding: communicable disease patterns, current health information relevant to the practice of school nursing, current health practices, environmental concerns, especially as it pertains to students with specific health concerns, patterns of possible abuse/neglect, safety issues, especially as it pertains to students with specific problems and student health histories.
+Consultations with parents and guardians, students, pediatricians, specialists, health agencies, classroom teachers, counselors, dietary, and custodial personnel are sought in order to gather information.
+As investigator, the school nurse obtains information regarding: communicable disease patterns, current health information relevant to the practice of school nursing, current health practices, environmental concerns, especially as it pertains to students with specific health concerns, patterns of possible abuse/neglect, safety issues, especially as it pertains to students with specific neglect, safety issues, especially as it pertains to students with specific problems, and student health histories.